 After not accepting applications for three months, FRM has once again started to accept applications for its residential programs—a small but significant step in light of the ongoing pandemic.
-Those accepted to the program will be tested for coronavirus and quarantine until deemed healthy enough to fully join their respective programs.
+Those accepted to the program will be tested for COVID-19 and quarantined until deemed healthy enough to fully join their respective programs.

-On July 23, the Frederick Rescue Mission received 10,000 lbs of milk from Balford Farms.
+On July 23, the Frederick Rescue Mission received 1,175 gallons of milk from Balford Farms.
 The milk will be distributed throughout the Mission’s grocery and prepared meal programs, and will also be distributed to some 20 other food banks in the local area.